Treating Hashimoto’s without Thyroid Medication

 “Sometime after I turned 40, I started to wonder if I was experiencing thyroid problems.
 I was tired, swollen-looking, and was losing a lot of hair.
 I was told by my physicians that my bloodwork was within normal limits and it was likely due to aging and the slowing of my metabolism.
 I was discouraged and couldn’t help but wonder what I was doing wrong.
 I made efforts to exercise and eat right, but nothing improved.

-What's incredible about her story is that she was able to see significant improvement in several areas in just under 6 months (after making the right changes):
+What’s incredible about her story is that she was able to see significant improvement in several areas in a short period of time even without the help of her doctor.

-- Her thyroid antibodies reduced to normal levels
+- Her thyroid antibodies reduce to normal levels (effectively putting her Hashimoto’s into remission)

 This is very important to note because many patients with Hashimoto’s notice a decline in how they feel once they start thyroid medication (some feel better, obviously, but this isn’t universal).